In 1993, Walt Disney Productions acquired Miramax Films.

 The economics were clear—Pixar's films reliably out-grossed those from Disney Animation while costing far less to produce.

-Disney leadership had watched as profits from traditional hand-drawn animation declined in the 21st century zeitgeist.
+Disney had watched as profits from traditional hand-drawn animation declined.

-Meanwhile, the 3D-animated likes of Pixar, DreamWorks and Blue Sky Studios redefined audience expectations.
+Meanwhile, the 3D-animated likes of Pixar, DreamWorks and Blue Sky Studios were loved by audiences.

 So by acquiring the industry leader in Pixar, Disney was able both to reinvent their stale animation business and prevent a worthy rival from entering the market.